Am0stafa/Reddit-Breakit/README.md

 ### :camera: Screenshots

-- Create Community, Join Community, Leave Community, Upvote and Downvote Posts
+- Create Community, Join Community, Leave Community, Upvote and Downvote Posts(you can only post in a community)

 <div align="center">
 <a href="https://reddit-sclone.vercel.app"><img width='800rem' src='./demo/ezgif-5-bba0183ff4.gif' alt='image'/></a>